FunSumTime/Deployment_assignment_SE/README.md

 # How to build and push the Docker images

--All from the Deployment_assignment_SE-main directory
+- All from the Deployment_assignment_SE-main directory

 **Front end**
--docker build -t theisenkassens/boxers-frontend ./client
+- docker build -t theisenkassens/boxers-frontend ./client

--docker push theisenkassens/boxers-frontend
+- docker push theisenkassens/boxers-frontend

 **Back end**

--docker build -t theisenkassens/boxers-backend .
+- docker build -t theisenkassens/boxers-backend .

--docker push theisenkassens/boxers-backend
+- docker push theisenkassens/boxers-backend

 # How to apply the Kubernetes files